demetreades/win10guide/README.md

 <br>

-You can get your MAC address and other info with: `ipcofig /all`, you can clear the DNS cache by running: `ipconfig/flushdns`, also better change your DNS provider, [here is a list](https://www.privacytools.io/providers/dns/) of private focused DNS services, i use mostly **Quad9**
+You can get your MAC address and other info with: `ipcofig /all`, you can clear the DNS cache by running: `ipconfig/flushdns`, also better change your DNS provider, [here is a list](https://www.privacytools.io/providers/dns/) of private focused DNS services.
-IPv4: `9.9.9.9, 149.112.112.112`

-With: `tracert <url of the domain>` its kinda like ping but you can trace every hop till the reaching the final destination of tha domain.
+With: `tracert <url of the domain>` its kinda like ping but you can trace every hop till the reaching the final destination of the domain.
 <br>

-To **Debloat** to a certain level Windows 10, the easiest way i found without running weird scripts, is by installing **CCleaner** and remove any unwanted system app from its uninstaller.
-I tend to keep only Groove music player from the native apps and some time the Calender.
+To **Debloat** Windows10 to a certain level , the easiest way i found without running weird scripts, is by installing **CCleaner** and remove any unwanted system apps from its uninstaller option.
+I tend to keep only groove music player from the native apps and some times the calender.

 <br>